HeyBanditoz/mchelper/README.md

 have a Java development environment set up.
 Or, you can check the CI/CD and see if there are any built.

+## NOTE ON GATEWAY INTENTS
+By default, the bot will assume you have the server members intent checked.
+If not, it will fail to start (for now.)
+It is required for the guild leave/join listener to function.

 ## Listeners
 The bot also implements a set of a few Regex listeners, for making lives easier.
 This includes